 High Desert Food Trail

-The High Desert Food Trail offers a self-guided adventure through Central Oregon to help visitors and locals alike experience the culinary and agritourism opportunities that make this region unique.
+The High Desert Food Trail is a program of the High Desert Food & Farm Alliance under the Travel Oregon Food Trails.
+It is a self-guided adventure through Central Oregon for visitors and locals alike to experience the culinary and agritourism opportunities that make this region unique.
 The trail features 45 unique businesses including farms, ranches, restaurants, farmers markets, craft and beverage makers, and more, that will help you dive deeper into the high desert’s agricultural roots.
-With stunning landscapes to marvel at, artisan offerings to feast on, and resilient agriculture to experience, there is something for everyone on the High Desert Food Trail.
+With stunning landscapes to marvel at, artisan offerings to feast on, and resilient agriculture to experience, there is something for everyone!

 This year-round, self-guided High Desert Food Trail is designed to be explored at your own pace — you are welcome to start and finish wherever you like.
 We encourage you to inquire at individual businesses about seasonality and hours of operation before visiting.

 Your experience along the High Desert Food Trail should not end when you leave the area.
-We encourage you to bring a taste of your journey back home to share with friends and family as a reminder of the bounty available in Central Oregon.
+Bring a taste of your journey back home to share with friends and family as a reminder of the bounty available in Central Oregon.
+Or ship a local food box that has lots of locally crafted products from many of the Trail partners.

 High season varies by business but is typically May – October.
 Seasonality of key products is listed below: